 Part of Hotel Los Monteros, this impeccable Marbella beach club is a pristine wash of blue and white.
 Clean-lined sunbeds and shades line a very welcoming pool indeed – this is a daytime-only club so there are no crazy parties or dancers, just a relaxed place to lounge by the sea.
 The welcome package you receive when you hire a lounger includes fruit skewers, towels and personalised waiter service.
 On weekends the restaurant lays on a seafood buffet which, OK, might sound a bit cheap and nasty, but in actual fact the food is fantastic with the freshest of fresh produce being served up.

-Opening times: April, May and October: From Fridays to Sunday, from 11am to 6pm; June, July, August and September: Open daily from 11am to 7pm.
+Opening times: from approx. 8th April 2023, May: from Friday to Sunday, from 11am to 7pm.
+June, July, August and September: open daily from 11am to 7pm.

 And a little further afield…